-Another investigation was launched into the first flag raising and it was determined that there too Marines were misidentified.
+Another investigation was launched into the first flag raising and it was determined that there two Marines that were misidentified.
 The investigation determined that “private first class Louis Charlo and James Michels weren’t among the men who raised the first flag atop Mount Suribachi.”

 Iwo Jima or Iōtō (硫黄島) translated means sulphur island.
 On June 18, 2007, it was renamed Iōtō its pre-war name supposedly at the request of its former island residents.
 The name Iwo Jima actually came from a mispronunciation of the Japanese Kanji for the islands by the Japanese military.
 So the Kanji for the island (硫黄島) has never changed just how it is pronounced.

 The volcanic island of Iwo Jima is only about 8 square miles (21 km²); it is nothing more than a black chunk of lava, covered in ash, thrusting out of the ocean.
 The island has little in the way of greenery and is covered with stinking sulphur hot springs and volcanic vents.
 Marines who lived through the invasion described Iwo Jima as hell on earth.
 It looked like hell, and the entrenched Japanese defenders made it one.